פרופ' יהודית פריגישי

 “Megesik néha, hogy halálos felhőben” [It happens sometimes that in the fading cloud…] (short story, Hungarian), Dzsungel a szívben – Lányok és anyák antológiája [Jungle in the heart – an anthology of daughters and mothers) (Budapest: Jaffa, 2010), 97-106.

-“Im Grunewald” (short story/essay, German) Lettre International, “Berlin auf der Cauch” – special triple issue dedicated to the fall of the Berlin Wall, No. 86 (Herbst, 2009), 55-58; excerpts published in “Jüdische Welten” of Drei Raben - Három Holló.
-Zeitschrift für ungarische Literatur, 7 Jahrgang, Heft 11, Mai 2007, 81-86; Hungarian version: “Berlin, 2006,” Múlt és Jövő [Past and present, Journal of Jewish Culture], special issue: „Why Berlin?”
-Budapest, 2006/4, 45-52, with photographs by the author.
+“Im Grunewald” (short story, German), Lettre International, “Berlin auf der Cauch” – special triple issue dedicated to the fall of the Berlin Wall, No. 86.
+(Herbst, 2009), 55-58.
+Published also in “Jüdische Welten” of Drei Raben - Három Holló.
+Zeitschrift für ungarische Literatur, 7 Jahrgang, Heft 11, Mai 2007, 81-86; “Berlin, 2006,” Múlt és Jövő [Past and present, Journal of Jewish Culture], special issue: „Why Berlin?”, 2006/4, 45-52.

 “Három karcolat Osvátnak (a Nyugat zenei cikkeiről) [Three essays to Osvát – the musical articles of Nyugat]” (creative non-fiction, Hungarian), Múlt és Jövő, 2008-4, 116-121.

 “A női test súlya” [The weight of the woman body] (short story, Hungarian), Szomjas oázis – antológia a női testről [Thirsty oasis – Anthology about the woman body] (Budapest: Jaffa, 2007), 297-314.